MrToKa/WFC/README.md

   - Any authenticated user can create, edit, delete, import, export, and inline-edit cables.
 Admin users additionally see the "Import from Excel" button.
 - **Tray management** – CRUD, import, and export flows similar to the cable lists.
+- **Project attachments** – Upload and manage project-related Word, Excel, PDF, and image files stored in MinIO object storage.
+- **Template library** – Administrators can manage a global set of shared templates available from the new Templates navigation item.
 - **Notifications** – Toast-based feedback for success and error states throughout the UI.

 ## Project Structure (high level)